Intentional Ways to Grow a Healthy Parenting Relationship

 For a young child, the guidelines might sound like providing two choices, both of which you are comfortable (e.g., “Would you like to start cleaning up now or after your bath?” or “Would you like to drink water or milk?”).
 For an older child, guidelines are boundaries, they are not step-by-step instructions.

 Intentional communication helps develop social and emotional skills.
 Intentional communication provides opportunities to grow thoughtful interactions between you and your child.
 Intentional communication grows the brain by creating a safe space for learning.
 It encourages curiosity from your child and allows them to freely explore.
 Intentional communication teaches and models an effective communication approach that can be applied to many areas of your life and your child’s.
 These skills can be used at school, work, with friends, in disagreements, and in talking with others.
 Intentional communication gives your child a sense of ownership in the conversation because it is more meaningful to them.
 Intentional communication is about “talking with” instead of “talking to.”

 More information on intentional communication can be found in the I Want to Know More section of the ParentingMontana.org website.

 Intentional parenting is an approach to parenting that fosters safe, stable, and nurturing parent-child relationships.
-As a parent, you are essential to your child’s success and are instrumental in shaping their development.
+As a parent or someone in a parenting role, you are essential to your child’s success, and you are instrumental in shaping their development.
 When you practice intentional parenting, you can adjust your strategies to meet the developmental needs of your child.
 You can develop your child’s social and emotional skills no matter what age they are.
 Regardless of your child’s age, now is the time to be involved.
-You make a difference, now and into your child’s future!
+You make a difference now and into your child’s future!